History Of The Ford Bronco

 Velocity Ford Bronco | old ford bronco, vintage bronco, vintage bronco for sale, classic cars for sale, classic trucks for sale,Click this image to learn more about the Velocity Ford Bronco, shown here in Boxwood Green

 Buyers could choose from a 170 cubic-inch inline-six-cylinder engine or Ford’s potent 289 CID V-8, but all Broncos featured four-wheel drive and a manual transmission.
-Not only was the first-generation Bronco ready for any terrain, it was ready for any job with three available body styles: a doorless Roadster, half-cab Sports Utility, and the five-seater Wagon.
+Not only was the first-generation Bronco ready for any terrain, but it was ready for any job with three available body styles: a doorless Roadster, a half-cab Sports Utility, and the five-seater Wagon.
 The size and capabilities of the Bronco made it an instant success as an off-road race vehicle having competed in many endurance races, but it is best known as the gold and white race truck called Big Oly, raced by Parnelli Jones and Bill Stroppe.

 A replacement for the Bronco was originally planned for the 1974 model year (a year after the debut of the sixth-generation Ford F-Series truck), but that was delayed due to the oil embargo.
 Instead, the Bronco received extensive upgrades in 1973 including a new base 200 cubic-inch six-cylinder engine, a new optional 302 cubic-inch V-8, and, for the first time on a Bronco, available options such as power steering and an automatic transmission.
 The Bronco Ranger also debuted in 1973.